 During your pregnancy, you will experience a variety of exams, tests, and procedures.
 Some of the tests are routine for all pregnant women.
-Others are optional or may be recommended by your doctor in certain situations or if there are complications.
+Others are optional or may be recommended by your healthcare provider in certain situations or if there are complications.

-You should keep all appointments with your doctor so that problems can be detected as soon as possible.
-If any problems or potential problems are identified, your doctor can plan for your care as necessary.
-During each visit, your doctor will ask about any symptoms or problems you may be having, particularly:
+You should keep all appointments with your healthcare provider so that problems can be detected as soon as possible.
+If any problems or potential problems are identified, your healthcare provider can plan for your care as necessary.
+During each visit, you will be asked about any symptoms or problems you may be having, particularly:

-Your doctor will look for and ask about signs and symptoms at the various stages of pregnancy including:
+Your healthcare provider will look for and ask about signs and symptoms at the various stages of pregnancy including:

 You will probably have the following routine tests and procedures:

-Women with certain medical conditions have a higher risk of having problems during pregnancy and, therefore, may need additional regular prenatal testing like ultrasounds.
-Examples include women with high blood pressure , diabetes, kidney disease, heart disease , multiple pregnancies (two or more fetuses), too much or too little amniotic fluid, or post-term pregnancy.
+Women with certain medical conditions have a higher risk of having problems during pregnancy and may need additional regular prenatal testing like ultrasounds.
+Examples include women with high blood pressure, diabetes, kidney disease, heart disease, multiple pregnancies (2 or more fetuses), too much or too little amniotic fluid, or post-term pregnancy.

-Additional tests may be done if your doctor thinks they are medically necessary.
+Additional tests may be done if your healthcare provider thinks they are medically necessary.
 It may be done if your baby has a high risk of certain genetic issues or if you have had some complications in your pregnancy.
 Examples of additional tests include: